 The Chicago art-world powerhouse and her newly represented talent discuss how they came together and what’s on the horizon

 Since Mariane Ibrahim opened her gallery in 2012, initially in Seattle and then in Chicago, where she relocated it last year, she has focused on artists of the African diaspora, most recently bringing Raphaël Barontini to her roster.
 Ibrahim, who was raised in Somalia and France, found a kindred spirit in the young French artist, who has ties to the Caribbean, Africa, and Europe.
-As Barontini was finishing up a seven-month residency in Singapore for the LVMH Métiers d’Art, he discussed with Ibrahim via Zoom their relationship and first exhibition together, which is scheduled to open at the gallery in November.
+As Barontini was finishing up a seven-month residency in Singapore for the LVMH Métiers d’Art, he discussed with Ibrahim via Zoom their relationship and first exhibition together, which is open at the gallery until March 6, 2021.

 Mariane Ibrahim: I was exhibiting at the Untitled Art Fair in San Francisco.
 One of my friends kept telling me to check out the work of Raphaël, which was on the opposite side of the fair.
 I was stuck in my booth until the last day, but when I finally made it, I told the gallery, “This is amazing, why has it not sold?”

 Raphaël Barontini: Then I messaged you on Instagram.

 Ibrahim: We kept the conversation going there.
 Last October, I said, “I’m coming to Paris for FIAC.”
 When we finally sat down after a year and a half of texting, that was the moment we said, “Let’s begin this journey together.”

 Barontini: It’s a great thing to start with an American gallery led by a French woman.
 I really found a peer to talk with.
 That was what I was waiting for in a way.
 I’m very happy that we began this collaboration, because I feel we are connected with the same questions, the same issues.